MalikSh96/ReactJS/lesson-notes/lesson21-30.md

 2. `componentDidCatch(error, info)`

 These 2 methods are called when there is an error either during rendering, in a lifecycle method, or in the constructor of any child component.

+# LESSON 25
+# Fragments
+Fragments basically lets you group a list of children elements without adding extra nodes to the DOM.

+You can replace the `<div>` tags with `<React.Fragment>`.

+Fragments can accept the `key` attribute when rendering lists of items.

+Read more [here](https://reactjs.org/docs/fragments.html) about Fragments.